daonvu/mae6291-tts/README.md

-# mae6291-tts: ATC Text-to-Speech Demo
+# mae6291-tts: Text-to-Speech Demo

-This project is a final project for GWU MAE 6291 and demonstrates a customizable text-to-speech (TTS) system focused on Air Traffic Control (ATC)-style speech.
+This project is a final project for GWU MAE 6291 and demonstrates a customizable text-to-speech (TTS) system focused on Air Traffic Control (ATC) speech.

 Users can:

 - Enter a text prompt to synthesize speech
 - Optionally supply a reference audio file for voice cloning
 - Adjust parameters such as exaggeration, pace, and temperature
-- Select gender and speaking style presets (e.g., Standard vs ATC)

 The system uses the Chatterbox TTS model by Resemble AI, a state-of-the-art zero-shot English TTS model, and is presented via a Gradio web UI.